thomasgeissl/ofOSCDebugger/README.md

 brew install ofoscdebugger
 # brew upgrade ofoscdebugger
 ```

 This will download the most recent version of the OSC debugger and add it to your search path.

 ### Building

 And as always you can clone it to your openFrameworks apps directory and build it by running make.

 ## Usage

-* listen to incommig OSC messages: `ofOSCDebugger -p 8000`
+- listen to incommig OSC messages: `ofOSCDebugger -p 8000`
-* send an OSC message: `ofOSCDebugger -h localhost -p 8000 -m "/address 0 0.0 zero false"`
+- send an OSC message: `ofOSCDebugger -h localhost -p 8000 -m "/address 0 0.0 zero false"`
-* add -i to send an OSC message and then go into the interactive mode to be able to enter a new message and send it to the specified receiver: `ofOSCDebugger -h localhost -p 8000 -m "/address 0 0.0 zero false" -i`
+- add -i to send an OSC message and then go into the interactive mode to be able to enter a new message and send it to the specified receiver: `ofOSCDebugger -h localhost -p 8000 -m "/address 0 0.0 zero false" -i`
-* whitespaces in string args has to be written as `---`, e.g.: `ofOSCDebugger -h localhost -p 8000 -m "/address oneStringArg anotherStringArg first---second---third"`
+- whitespaces in string args has to be written as `---`, e.g.: `ofOSCDebugger -h localhost -p 8000 -m "/address oneStringArg anotherStringArg first---second---third"`
-* listen to incommig OSC messages and save OSC sequence as json: `ofOSCDebugger -p 8000 -o data.json`
+- listen to incommig OSC messages and save OSC sequence as json: `ofOSCDebugger -p 8000 -o data.json`
-* replay an OSC sequence: `ofOSCDebugger -h localhost -p 8000 -j data.json`
+- replay an OSC sequence: `ofOSCDebugger -h localhost -p 8000 -j data.json`
+- broadcast incomming messages: `ofOscDebugger -p 8000 -b "localhost 8001 localhost 8002"`

 ## Changelog

+### 1.2.0

+- added broadcast option

 ### 1.1.1

-* Fixed relative paths for input and output paths
+- Fixed relative paths for input and output paths

 ### 1.1.0

-* Added support for string args that contain whitespaces
+- Added support for string args that contain whitespaces
-* Added record and replay
+- Added record and replay

 ### 1.0.0

-* First stable version
+- First stable version

 ## License

 This software is distributed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License), please note that dependencies might be released differently.

 Copyright (c) 2019 Thomas Geissl